 FUTURE FIBRE VISION

 Chemarts has inspired several research projects, for example ‘Design Driven Value Chains in the World of Cellulose DWoC’ 2013–2018.
-The DWoC project aimed to reveal the potential of cellulose-based materials, and to enhance their properties for new applications.
+The DWoC project aimed to reveal the potential of cellulose-based biomaterials, and to enhance their properties for new applications.
 Conductive materials, 3D printing of cellulose as well as nanocellulose filaments, for example, were developed.

 From an educational perspective, the big difference between academy and business is the time perspective.
 While business often looks more at the short term, universities are educating young professionals for the future and that takes at least five years.
 These young professionals will be the ones who run the business in ten years – and they need to have the vision and relevant skills for the future.